SimpliSafe vs ADT

 |Smart Home Integrations||No||Yes|

 Like I said, while ADT’s prices are customized based on your equipment and services, SimpliSafe gives you a few options.
-You can self-monitor for free (although you won’t receive push notifications), you can pay for professional monitoring, or you can pay for cloud storage on its own.
+You can self-monitor for free (although you won’t receive push notifications), pay for professional monitoring, or pay for cloud storage on its own.

 |Simplisafe Cloud Storage||Monthly Cost for 30 Days of Cloud Storage|

-Let’s talk a little bit more about the features in the Standard and Interactive plans, both of which include professional monitoring.
+For SimpliSafe’s pricing, let’s talk a bit more about the features in the Standard and Interactive plans, which include professional monitoring.

 Want to know when an alarm goes off without it sounding?
 Under SimpliSafe’s Interactive Plan, you’ll get Secret Alarms, useful for your liquor cabinet, safe, what have you.
 This is a feature I haven’t seen from any other security system and I can see it coming in handy.
 Talk about stealth!